Antalya

 Abdi İpekçi Street

-I am glad that I went to Antalya.
-For you, even if you go there outside of the touristic season, it’s worth a visit, because of its historical Old Town.
+I’m glad that I went to Antalya.
+For you, even if you go there outside of the touristic season, it’s worth a visit because of its historic Old Town.
 Kaleiçi is simply magical.

 But, Antalya is a big city and going to Antalya can mean a lot of things, especially for people that go there to spend a week or two by the sea.

 I was there for five days and I went to the beach almost every day.
-In my next post, I will write about my experiences and will give some useful tips with regard to where to stay while you are there and which beach is the best to go to.
+In my next post, I’ll write about my experiences and will give some useful tips with regard to where to stay and which beach to go to.

 Back to Turkey